mt-chilgab/jouleHeatingMultiRegionFoam/README.md

    )
    ```
 ## Testing with Example Case
-For the given example case, meshing is already done so you'll just need to decompose domain with decomposePar and run the solver(_jouleHeatingMultiRegionSimpleFoam_) and reconstruct it.
+For the given example case, meshing is already done so you'll just need to decompose domain with decomposePar and run the solver(_jouleHeatingMultiRegionSimpleFoam_) and reconstruct.
 Commands would be:
    ```
    $ decomposePar -allRegions
    $ jouleHeatingMultiRegionSimpleFoam